AustinWayneSanders/FoodOrderingSystem/README.md

 This project requires both Angular and Spring Boot to be running simultaneously.

-> To start the Spring Boot server to run the backend, right click on the project main class file, go to "Run As" then click "Spring Boot Application" as show below:
+> To start the Spring Boot server that runs the backend, right click on the project main class file, go to "Run As" then click "Spring Boot Application" as show below:

 ![](https://github.com/AustinWayneSanders/Project2FrontEnd/blob/main/Project2_Demo_Images/project2_demo_image13.PNG)